adisreyaj/100DaysofCode-React/log.md

 - Added animated heart button for favorites using the Animated API.
 - Imported Custom font using the Expo fonts package.
 - Played around with Statusbar component.

+### Day 23: May 30, 2020

+**Today's Progress**:

+- Started with Navigation using React Navigation.
+- Worked with Stack and Bottom bar Navigation.
+- Worked with Gesture Handler.
+- More on Animations using Animated API